The Drive to Learn Scholarship

-- Full time student - Applicants must be enrolled full time (at least 12 undergraduate units or 6-9 graduate units) at a single educational institution located in the continental United States.
+- Full time student - Applicants must be enrolled full time at a four-year university, graduate program, community college, or trade school (at least 12 undergraduate units or 6-9 graduate units) located in the continental United States.

 - Citizenship - U.S citizens and non-U.S. citizens are eligible to apply

 - Response to Prompt - In 750-1000 words, prepare a written response that addresses ONE of the following prompts: